 After returning from Prasanti Nilayam, we had some food from a bakery and rushed to the bus stop to board the last bus to Bangalore at 6:45 PM.
 The bus stops for 30 mins in between for dinner.
 We reached Bangalore at 11:15 PM.

-You can also include the Mediation tree, Sri Sathya Sai Space Theatre etc in your itinerary if you are planning an extended visit.
+You can also include the Mediation tree, Sri Sathya Sai Space Theatre etc in your itinerary if you are planning for an extended visit.

 1. There is no entry fee for visiting any place at Puttaparthi.